Alsentar/CDICrud/README.md

 -Build a clean and professional workshop management interface

--Implement a CRUD system for tracking equipment in repair
+-Implement a fully functional CRUD system backed by a real database

--Separate concerns between frontend and backend
+-Separate concerns between frontend, backend, and data layers

--Serve as a demonstrable portfolio project for web development roles
+-Serve as a demonstrable portfolio project for development roles

+-Apply real-world client–server architecture concepts

 --------------------------------------------------------------------

 3. Functional Scope

-3.1 Workshop Page (Core Feature)
+Workshop Page (Core Feature)

-The Workshop (Taller) page functions as the core of the system and provides role-based access
+The Workshop (Taller) page functions as the core of the system and provides a complete CRUD interface for workshop employees.

 Employee Access: